hdvianna/parallel-workerpool/README.md

     {
         $channel = $this->channel;
         return function ($work) use ($channel) {
-            //As the channel length is equals to one, just one worker will proceed.
-The others will wait
+            /*As the channel length is equals to one, just one worker will proceed.
+The others will wait*/
             $shared = $channel->recv();
             //Sends the data and unlocks the next worker
             $channel->send($shared + $work->value);